-The data source referenced by this stand-alone table, or data that is joined or related to this stand-alone table, has not been registered with the federated server.
-Data will be copied to the server.
+You are sharing a web map or web layer that includes a stand-alone table and you have chosen to reference registered data.
+However, the data source referenced by the stand-alone table, or data that is joined or related to it, is not registered with the federated server.
+The data will be copied to the server.

-You may encounter this analyzer even though the source enterprise geodatabase or enterprise database has already been registered with the federated server.
+You may encounter this message even though the source enterprise geodatabase or enterprise database has already been registered with the federated server.
 The reason for this is that the connection properties (user name, password, version, and so on) used by a layer or stand-alone table referencing the source enterprise geodatabase do not match the connection properties of the enterprise geodatabase registered with the server.
-In this case, you not only register an enterprise geodatabase, you also register the connection to the geodatabase.
 Registration is required for each separate connection.

-For example, say you have an enterprise geodatabase named DB1 that has two versions: default and v1.
+For example, say you have an enterprise geodatabase named DB1 that has two versions: default and version 1.
 You only register the connection to DB1 using the default version.
-If you attempt to share a map containing layers or stand-alone tables pointing to the v1 version, and you have not registered this connection to DB1, you will encounter this analyzer.
+If you attempt to share a map containing layers or stand-alone tables pointing to version 1, and you have not registered this connection to DB1, you will encounter this message.
 This would also occur if you have different connections to the geodatabase using different user names.